 How Does Multipure Protect You from Haloacetic Acids in Water?

 Despite the potential for DBP formation in tap water, chlorine and other disinfectants remain a valuable tool in treating harmful microbial contaminants in drinking water at the municipal level.
 Because of this, you should consider the use of a haloacetic acids water filter as a safety measure to protect your water and home against the risks of HAA exposure and to improve your overall drinking water quality.

 A study published in August 2006 found that total levels of HAAs in drinking water were not affected by storage or boiling, but that filtration was effective in decreasing levels.
 Multipure carbon blocks offer some of the best water filtration on the market.

 Multipure's carbon block filters work as a haloacetic acids water filter by using multiple methods to not only treat the presence of HAA in your water, but also the presence of other potentially harmful contaminants in drinking water like asbestos, cysts, particulates, lead, mercury, PCBs, and chlorine.

-Order Your Haloacetic Acids Water Filter and Other Multipure Products NowA powerful Multipure drinking water treatment device, certified for NSF standards for HAA5 under NSF/ANSI drinking water standard 53, improves your drinking water quality and protects your water and your health.
+Order your Multipure Products NowA powerful Multipure drinking water treatment device, certified for NSF standard 53, improves your drinking water quality and protects your water and your health.

-If you are interested in a system to protect your drinking water from HAAs or other contaminants, please check out Multipure's Drinking Water Systems below or contact your local Multipure Independent Builder for more information.
+If you’re interested in a system to protect your drinking water from HAAs or other contaminants, please check out Multipure drinking water systems below or contact your local Multipure Independent Builder for more information.